karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-05-08, Thursday

-(Forgot to work on this stuf, as I was busy getting ready for my trip to Tucson.)
+(Forgot to work on this stuff, as I was busy getting ready for my trip to Tucson.)

 ### 2014-05-09, Friday